-T-Mobile investigating claims of customer data breach
+T-Mobile Investigating Claims of Customer Data Breach

 “We are aware of claims made in an underground forum and have been actively investigating their validity.
 We do not have any additional information to share at this time,” a T-Mobile spokesperson said in a statement to Reuters.

-U.S.-based digital media outlet Vice first reported https://www.vice.com/en/article/akg8wg/tmobile-investigating-customer-data-breach-100-million the claims of a data breach.
+Digital media outlet Vice first reported the claims of a data breach.
 Reuters has not been able to check the veracity of the forum’s post.

 According to the report in Vice’s Motherboard, the forum’s post does not mention T-Mobile, but the hacker told Vice they have obtained data of over 100 million people and that the data came from T-Mobile servers.